PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

 |mac_disk_image|

-To install the distribution, drag the PATRIC icon onto the Applications icon.
-This will copy the PATRIC distribution into the Applications folder on your computer.
+To install the distribution, drag the BV-BRC icon onto the Applications icon.
+This will copy the BV-BRC distribution into the Applications folder on your computer.

 |mac_install_copy_dialog|

-If you already an installation of the PATRIC toolkit on your computer you will see the following
+If you already an installation of the BV-BRC toolkit on your computer you will see the following
 dialog:

 |mac_overwrite_installation|